 Dr Florian Stadtler

-Florian Stadtler is Senior Lecturer in Postcolonial Literatures in the Department of English and Film.
+Florian Stadtler is Senior Lecturer in Postcolonial Literatures and Film in the Department of English and Film.
 He researches Indian Popular Cinema/Bollywood, South Asian Writing in English, particularly the work of Salman Rushdie, and British Asian Literature and History and has published in these areas.
 He teaches Postcolonial Literature and Theory, South Asian Literature and Film, Black and South Asian British Writing and Film, and World Cinema and Literature.